george-pov/YTSkedy/docs/api/http/platforms.md

 State conflicts are evaluated before content validation, so an already-published or in-progress publication returns `409` even when the start is in the past.

+For YouTube rows, `thumbnailStatus` is:

+- `NotConfigured` when no event thumbnail existed for the publish or the row is an unpublished YouTube projection.
+- `Applied` when the stored event thumbnail was applied to the created YouTube broadcast.
+- `Failed` when the broadcast was created but thumbnail application failed.

+`Failed` does not make the publish eligible for a normal retry because the external broadcast already exists.
+This feature does not include a retry route or retry button.
+Operators recover by updating the thumbnail in YouTube Studio.
+WordPress rows return `thumbnailStatus: null`.

 ## Delete Platform Publication